samreen-sk/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
+## NAME :Shaik Samreen
+## REGISTER NUMBER: 23013412
+### AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+– PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime

+## procedure:
+# Step1:
+Open Quartus II and select new project and choose the file location.
+# Step2:
+Module Declaration.
+Module should have the file name.
+# Step3:
+Declare Inputs and outputs.
+# Step4:
+Use assign declaration and wire to define the functionality of logic circuits.
+# Step5:
+End the program with endmodule.
+Step:6 Run the program and choose RTL viewer to get RTL realization.
 ### THEORY
-SR Flip-Flop
+### SR Flip-Flop:
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)